Gregor-Gottschewski/website/_posts/2025-05-06-adding-basic-auth-to-jakartaee.md

 ## Let's start

 For this project, just a simple structure with three classes is needed.
 One class contains the code for the REST endpoint, and the second class contains a so called identity store.
 An identity store is a black box, where credentials come in and identity goes out.
 I name the first two classes creatively `HelloWorldResource` and `BasicAuthIdentStore`.
-The `HelloWorldResource` class contains a simple REST endpoint with a `GET` method that returns either "Hello unauthenticated user" if not username and password are provided or "Hello [username]!" otherwise.
+The `HelloWorldResource` class contains a simple REST endpoint with a `GET` method that returns either "Hello unauthenticated user" if no username and password are provided or "Hello [username]!" otherwise.

 The most interesting part of the `HelloWorldResource` class is the use of `@Context SecurityContext securityContext`.
 The `SecurityContext` is a interface that provides information about the authenticated user.
 We use this interface to check if the user is authenticated.
-Te retrieve the username, you can use `securityContext.getUserPrincipal().getName()` like shown underneath.
+To retrieve the username, you can use `securityContext.getUserPrincipal().getName()` like shown underneath.

 ```java
 package me.gregorgott.jakartaeebasicauth;